GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most complex things that humans make.
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
 > ~ *Douglas Crockford*